lazywithclass/lazywithclass.github.io/2017-02-14/README.md

 Recursively extracts the first element of the `xs` list and appends to it the remainder of `xs` and `ys`.
 `:` is "cons" in Haskell land.
-TODO It's not really clear to me how `ys` gets appended, it looks like only `xs` is.
 It looks like `:` only works if the left parameter is not a list, but it's ok for the second to be a list.

 > ```haskell
 > rev :: [a] -> [a]
 > rev []     = []
 > rev (x:xs) = append (rev xs) [x]
 > ```
+`(x:xs)` binds the names

 Recursively extracts the first element of the `xs` list appending it at the end.